-- Note ALL send-offs and cautions on the pre-printed CSL match report supplied at the field by the home team, whether or not a supplemental Match Report is filed.
+- Note ALL send-offs and cautions on the pre-printed CSL match report supplied at the field by the home team, whether or not a Referee Report is filed.

-- Use the online-download Match Report for all Red Card/Send Offs.
+- Use the online-download Referee Report for all Red Card/Send Offs.
 Completed match reports should be sent to firstname.lastname@example.org.

 - Use the Match Report to report any SERIOUS injury in a game.
 “Mommy make it better” injuries do not need to be reported, although you might note something like that on the pre-printed CSL match report (that a player left the field due to an injury).
 Serious injuries include a broken bone, unconsciousness, etc. Basically anything for which a player would have to go to the hospital or see a doctor.

-If you have any questions about whether or not to submit a supplemental report, email the SBSRA Member at Large or phone 310-955-9905.
+If you have any questions about whether or not to submit a Referee Report, email the SBSRA Member at Large or phone 310-955-9905.